szydra/e-car/README.md

 as `customers` key in `application.properties` file.
 2. A discount specified as `vip.discount` key in `application.properties` file is applied to vip customers, by default it is equal to *10%*.
+3. The application is vulnerable to concurrent data modification and in order to strengthen the data integrity in the database it is recommended to add an additional constraint.
+Sample definition of such a constraint for H2 can be found in `validate_time.sql` file.